| | |

 Skillet Chicken Pot Pie Bake

-This is one of those dinners that tastes like you actually tried, but it’s really just a shortcut version of the real thing.
+Chicken pot pie is one of those dinners that tastes like you actually tried, but it’s really just a shortcut version of the real thing.
 It’s cozy, creamy, and loaded with veggies and shredded chicken, reminiscent of a classic chicken pot pie, all baked under a layer of golden biscuits — straight from the skillet to the oven in one go.

-This post may contain affiliate links, please read our privacy policy for details.
+This post may contain affiliate links.
+Please read our privacy policy for details.

 Recipe Tips

 Make it creamy: When adding the broth and milk, whisk slowly and steadily to avoid lumps.
 Let it simmer for a minute or two to thicken into a silky, smooth sauce before adding the chicken.
+That way, your pie will turn out extra creamy, exactly how you want your chicken pot pie.

 Let it rest: After baking, let the skillet sit for about 5–10 minutes.
 This gives the filling time to settle and thicken a bit more, so it’s easier to serve and won’t burn your mouth.
+This resting time helps ensure your chicken pot pie slices hold together beautifully.

 Storage: Store leftovers in the fridge for up to 4 days in an airtight container, or freeze for up to 3 months.
 Reheat in the oven at 375°F until warmed through or microwave individual portions for 1-2 minutes.
+In both cases, your chicken pot pie stays delicious and convenient for later meals.

 More Dinner Recipes: